-If you have a child’s car seat fitted in your vehicle and you are involved in an accident, or if it is damaged following a fire or theft, we will pay towards the cost of a replacement seat even if it doesn’t appear to be damaged.
+If you have a child’s car seat fitted in your vehicle and you are involved in an accident, or if it is damaged following a fire or theft, Go Girl will pay towards the cost of a replacement seat even if it doesn’t appear to be damaged.

 For more information, please refer to the policy wording.